MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/New-MgBetaIdentityConditionalAccessAuthenticationStrengthPolicyCombinationConfiguration.md

 Create a new authenticationCombinationConfiguration object.
 In use, only fido2combinationConfigurations might be created, and only for custom authentication strength policies.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgIdentityConditionalAccessAuthenticationStrengthPolicyCombinationConfiguration](/powershell/module/Microsoft.Graph.Identity.SignIns/New-MgIdentityConditionalAccessAuthenticationStrengthPolicyCombinationConfiguration?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded1 (Default)